Optimustprime/cinema_program/README.md

 # cinema_program
 A test Project

-This is an API for managing a cinema program, with the ability to add new movies, sync the data to MongoDB, and list trending movies.
+This is an API for managing a cinema program, with the ability to add new movies, sync the data to MongoDB, and list trending movies sorted by ranking

 ## Requirements